gdahlstrom/sbca-data-standard/README.md

 # Who maintains and develops the SBCA Unified-File-Format?

 While the SBCA manages and approves the changes and development of this standard, input and pull requests are welcome from any interested parties.
-For more information on the process of pull requests check out this tutorial.
+If this is your first time using github, [here](https://www.youtube.com/watch?v=w3jLJU7DT5E) is a short explanation video.
+For more information on the process of pull requests check out [this tutorial](https://help.github.com/articles/about-pull-requests/)

 # Example